-eLibrary Minnesota Databases (previously ELM) are free for anyone within Minnesota to use, including Encyclopaedia Britannica, Consumer Health Complete, Ebsco's MegaFILE, numerous online newspapers, and much more.
+eLibrary Minnesota Databases (previously ELM) are free for anyone within Minnesota to use, including Encyclopaedia Britannica Academic, Consumer Health Complete, Ebsco's MegaFILE, numerous online newspapers, and much more.
+In Minnesota, access:

 Any Minnesota user can access MNLink to request Interlibrary Loan (ILL) books via your local public library.

 Hamline alumni and actively enrolled or employed persons from Mitchell Hamline School of Law are invited to check out books from the Hamline Bush Memorial Library circulating collection (limit 5 items).
-Please see the staff at the Central Service Desk (CSD) on the 1st floor of the library about establishing borrowing privileges, which involves verifying your alumni/MHSL status with the Registrar.
+Please see the staff at the Central Service Desk (CSD) on the 1st floor of the library about establishing courtesy borrowing privileges, which involves verifying your alumni/MHSL status with the Registrar.
 HamCAT (our online catalog) “Sign In” is not necessary for alumni -- please contact the CSD directly for questions about loaned items or to renew loaned items.
-Note: The university does not offer item requests or ILLiad interlibrary loans for alumni.
+Note: The university does not offer item requests or interlibrary loans for alumni.
 For interlibrary loans, we suggest you contact your local public library.
-Try MNLink
+Try MNLink and use your public library card barcode to sign in.

-The general public is welcome to come to the library to use select materials onsite.
-The university does not offer check-out privileges to the general public, except for sponsored visiting scholars.
+The general public is welcome to come to the library to use select materials on site.
+The university does not offer check-out courtesy privileges to the general public, except for sponsored visiting scholars.

 Hamline alumni may come to the library to access our online resources.
 There are a couple of public computers near the stairwells on 2nd and 3rd floor that do not require logins.
-On the 1st and lower floors, you will need a temporary guest login to access Hamline computers.
+For other computers in the building, you will need a temporary guest login.
 Guest logins are available at the Central Service Desk (CSD).
 For help using databases while present at Bush Memorial Library, see the CSD or ask a librarian.

 Due to licensing restrictions, the university cannot offer access to online database resources off-campus to alumni or the general public, but feel free to browse our free online digitized University Archives' collections.
 Also see the publicly available database resources above or the public library resources below.

 Many people are unaware that public libraries offer: